danielsf/Carom/README.md

 `include/containers.h`.
 For the purposes of implementing your own chi-squared function, it is enough to know that `x.get_data(i)` returns the `i`th element of an `array` `x`.  `x.set_data(i,2.0)` sets the `i`th element of `x` to be `2.0`.

+If you wish to keep track of the number of times your chi-squared function is called, the `chisquared` class includes an integer `_called` member variable that the `operator()` can increment, if you so choose.
+The value of this member variable is the second column in the timing file defined above.